ananda39/Group-5/README.md

 Is there a pattern with Projects Origin Country and Cancelations in percentage...)
 (Sahand)
 10. Success rate of projects with insufficient funding, should a project be continued even with insufficient funding (Jason)

+Questions that need to be reviewed
+1. Does more backers imply more success?
+Higher average of money donated by backers imply more success?

 9. We need more questions! and need to apply more complex analysis/ charts

 Conclusion :-->